Duke vs. Colorado Predictions & Picks - Women's NCAA Tournament Second Round

 - How to Watch on TV: ESPNU

-Use this link to get a free trial of fuboTV, where you can watch college hoops and other live sports without cable!
+Use this link to get a free trial of fuboTV, where you can watch every women's NCAA Tournament game and other live sports without cable!

 Duke vs. Colorado Score Prediction